FallingWithStyle/OneNote-Notion-Importer/task-list.md

 - Keep tasks directly under the Story they belong to.
 - Match Story IDs (`Story 1.1`, etc.) with the PRD for easy alignment.
 - Update frequently to keep the Task List and PRD in sync.
-- **TDD Methodology**: Follow Red-Green-Refactor cycle for all development
+- **TDD Methodology**: All development follows Red-Green-Refactor cycle as specified in each epic goal
-  - Red: Write failing tests first
-  - Green: Write minimal code to pass tests
-  - Refactor: Improve code while keeping tests passing
 - Prioritize Epic 1 and 2 for MVP delivery.
 - Epic 4.2 (GUI) is optional and can be deferred to post-MVP.
 - Maintain > 90% test coverage for all core modules.